prnvbn/clocks/README.md

 wget -qO - https://raw.githubusercontent.com/prnvbn/clocks/main/installer.sh |  PLATFORM=<PLATFORM> bash
 ```

+Move the binary to a directory in your PATH.
+For e.g. `/usr/local/bin` on linux.

 ### Windows

 Windows installation instructions are a WIP.
 In the meantime, you can download the latest release from the [releases page](https://github.com/prnvbn/clocks/releases)